Tenshin000/Inverted-Index-And-Search/README.md

 Residual data is emitted during `cleanup()`.

-In contrast, the `TokenizerMapper` class—lacking in-mapper combining—directly emits key-value pairs of the form:
+In contrast, the `TokenizerMapper` class (lacking in-mapper combining) directly emits key-value pairs of the form:
 ⟨**word**, **doc-id:1**⟩

 The `CombinerDocCounts` class implements the Combiner logic, aggregating intermediate values by summing occurrences per document: